 In front of the entrance, you can see what passes for "art" downtown.
 I have no idea what this pipework stupidity is supposed to mean.

 I'm sure this was some great tribute to modern society when it was built, but I don't think it can possibly compare to the painstakingly crafted monuments which adorn the old courthouse.
-In the front of the original courts building, at either side of the stairway are double-life-sized copper-clad replicas of Thomas Jefferson and (if I remember right) James Madison, sitting at the entrance.
+In the front of the original courts building, at either side of the stairway are double-life-sized copper-clad replicas of Thomas Jefferson and (if I remember right) James Madison

 We've lost some of the spirit of what our society aspires if these architecural trends mean anything.
 Think on this bit of food-for-thought, what things look like here in my current home-town, Toledo.